Pagure/pagure/doc/usage/tips_tricks.rst

 Pre-fill issue template using the URL
 -------------------------------------

-When Creating Issues for a project , Pagure supports pre-filling the title and description input text using url parameters
+When creating issues for a project pagure supports pre-filling the title and description input text using URL parameters.

 Example:
 ~~~~~~~~